 – Michael Lai, Vice President, Research, Wealth Management, OCBC Bank (Malaysia) Berhad; Member of OCBC Wealth Panel

-- Short-term volatility is inevitable, but oil prices are constrained on the upside by the threat of output rising as more of the marginal producers become profitable.
-Meanwhile, prices are limited on the downside by OPEC controls on excess supply and inefficient producers being squeezed out of the market.
-It looks as though the longer-term equilibrium price where supply and demand is in balance is perhaps in the US$50-60 per barrel range, which implies prices should be relatively stable around current levels.
+- Short-term volatility is inevitable but prices are constrained on the upside by the threat of output rising as more of the marginal producers become profitable.
+Meanwhile, prices are limited on the downside as long as OPEC can enforce controls on excess supply.
+It looks as though the longer-term equilibrium price where supply and demand is in balance is around U$50 per barrel, which implies prices should be relatively stable around current levels.

 Any opinions or views expressed in this material are those of the author and third parties identified, and not those of OCBC Bank (Malaysia) Berhad (“OCBC Bank”, which expression shall include OCBC Bank’s related companies or affiliates).